weilandia/coding-for-managers/technical-interview/lecture-notes.md

 #### Interviewee questions
 The final 5 minutes are reserved for the interviewee to ask questions.
 Some examples of good ones:
 - How does the typical production workflow look?
 How often is code pushed to production (live)?
-- What is the biggest challenge on the product side?
+- What is the project management process you use - do you use Agile or Scrum?
 - How is the test coverage?
-- How is the engineering team organized?
+- How is the engineering team organized/structured?
 Are there sub-teams?

 ## What to expect as a manager
 As a manager, you won't have questions that are that technically complicated.
 However it might happen that your interviewer asks you questions about your technical background and want to verify it.